alwincodes/vegetable-classifier/readme.md

-# Vegitable-classifier ML model
+# Vegetable-classifier ML model

-This project is my first attempt at creating a convolutional neural network, Through this project I trained a model which then can be used to categorize Vegitables to 15 categories just by inputing its image.
+This project is my first attempt at creating a convolutional neural network, Through this project I trained a model which then can be used to categorize Vegetables to 15 categories just by inputing its image.

 ### Categories of Vegitables the model can classify